YuKitsune/plz/docs/docs/configuration.md

   -h, --help  Print help
 ```

-Because the `build` command doesn't have it's own action, `dingus build` cannot be executed on it's own.
+Because the `build` command doesn't have it's own action, `plz build` cannot be executed on it's own.

 :::note
 If a command does not have any actions, then it **must** have at least one subcommand.